jostylr/literate-programming/lp_marked.md

 * Macros are dropped.
 Instead the block eval can be used.
 * Switch syntax is `[cname](#whatever "command[arg1, ...] | ...")` There is no name or extension before the first command.
 If you want an extension, use gfm's codefences.
 * There is no multiple runs through a block `[](# "MD| 1 marked ")` and `__whatever`.
 Now everything is run through just once in its initial compile phase.
 For other manipulations, use the commands.
 For example, `[](# "marked | sub[BOGUS, _"whatever"] ")` with BOGUS being something in the text.
-* Multiple headings no longer create separate hblocks.
-They add on to what is there.
-Also subheading switches can be switched back and forth.
 * The total text is no longer tracked.
 Only code blocks produce output.
 Thus, no raw commands.
 This is a good thing as the raw stuff was a little awkward.
 But it did enable self-documentation of literate-programming.
 So instead we will use `<pre>` tags.
 Any pre tag block will be added to the code blocks array of an hblock but with no processing of the code.
 It will just be straight as it is.
 HTML within the pre tag may be processed as such on GitHub while being in the raw output of this.
 So I suggest avoing it.
 You can use code fences if you like to write whatever HTML.

 New stuff: